< Go to Insulated Jackets - Men's

 Weight & Compressibility

-This jacket is light, tipping our scale at 13.1 ounces.
-Only 4 of the other 13 models weighed in lighter, and none are as warm.
-The Outdoor Research Cathode weighed in a fraction of an ounce lighter than the Xenon X, but isn't as warm or weather resistant, and lacks comfort features.
-The other 3 lighter models are all hoodless and best used as a mid layer.
 Our Editors' Choice winner is one of the models we tested that has an integrated stuffing option; it easily packs away into its chest pocket.
-While it is similar in size to the Nano Puff Hoody when stuffed, it's not packed in there as tightly and could compress smaller.
-These two jackets, the Rab Xenon X and Nano Puff Hoody are the best options for folks who want an insulated jacket to clip to their harness for multi-pitch climbing.
-We find the Xenon X far superior: it's lighter and much more wind and water resistant.
+The Xenon X is a little bigger than the Nano Puff when stuffed.
+It could compress to a smaller size, but we liked how quickly and easily we could pack it away, since it isn't compressed too tightly.
+These two jackets, the Xenon X and Nano Puff Hoody, are the best options for folks who want an insulated jacket to clip to their harness for multi-pitch climbing.
+We find the Xenon X far superior; it's lighter and much more wind and water resistant.

 Because this jacket uses very little stitching to secure the insulation, it feels softer and more lofty than others.
 The inner and outer fabrics move more independently with this design, and we found the Xenon X to have great mobility.
 You can turn your head or raise your arms without moving the torso and lifting the hem.
-Did we say already that it's great for climbing?
-That said, the absolute most comfortable models we tested are the highly breathable Nano Air Hoody and the Outdoor Research Uberlayer.
-In addition to great mobility and comfort for high exertion activity, both have soft and stretchy fabrics that are very cozy.
+This, combined with its easy packability, make the Xenon X the absolute best jacket for climbing.
+The most comfortable models we tested are the highly breathable Nano Air Hoody and the Outdoor Research Uberlayer.
+In addition to great mobility and comfort for high exertion activity, both have soft and stretchy fabrics that are very cozy, but neither is as compressible, lightweight, or as weather resistant as our Editors' Choice Award winner.

-The Xenon's hood is snug-fitting, has no adjustment, and has the largest patches of cozy micro fleece at the chin and neck of any we tested.
-The two zippered hand pockets surround your hand with insulation on both sides and the zippered pocket on the left chest provides ample storage while doing double duty as the stow-away pocket.
-The main zipper has a really nice ergonomically shaped pull and we wish the hand and chest pockets had the same instead of knotted cord.
-Finally, the elastic wrist cuffs have a snug fit to seal in warmth and keep the wind out and the waist hem can be snugged up with a cord lock at either hip.
+The Xenon's hood is snug-fitting, has no adjustment, and has two small fleece patches right where the zipper contacts your face.
+The two zippered hand pockets surround your hand with insulation on both sides and the zippered pocket on the inside of the left chest provides ample storage while doing double duty as the stow-away pocket.
+The main zipper has a really worthy and ergonomically shaped pull and we wish the hand and chest pockets had the same (instead of knotted cord).
+Finally, the elastic wrist cuffs have a snug fit to seal in warmth and keep the wind out; the waist hem can be snugged up with a cord lock at either hip.

-As we've mentioned, the near continuous water resistant shell of this jacket contributes to relatively poor breathability.
-What we love about the Xenon X is how well it resists wind, and the ability to handle a brief light rain.
+The near continuous water resistant shell of this jacket contributes to its relatively poor breathability.
+What we love about the Xenon X is how well it resists wind, as well as its ability to handle a brief light rain.
 These attributes do not lend themselves well to good breathability.
-If that's what you're after, then the Patagonina Nano Air and Outdoor Research Uberlayer are high scoring products that focus on breathability for high energy activity in the cold.
-In fact, the Nano Air won a Top Pick for Breathability for its excellent performance during high energy activities.
+If that's what you're after, then the Patagonia Nano Air Hoody and Outdoor Research Uberlayer are high scoring products that focus on breathability for high energy activity in the cold.
+The Nano Air won a Top Pick for Breathability for its excellent performance during high energy activities.

 We find this versatile jacket traveling with us on all kinds of adventures, and we use it as both a mid-layer and outer layer.
 It's super light and warm for long hiking or backpacking trips.
 It stuffs away into its pocket and is a perfect layer to clip to your harness on long climbs.
 We've worn it downhill skiing on fair weather days and found it comfortable.
 Short of high energy activities that demand more breathability, this jacket does it all.